The THESAN project: Lyman-alpha emitters as probes of ionized bubble sizes: Methods

 The RT equations are coupled to a non-equilibrium thermochemistry solver to accurately compute the ionization states of hydrogen and helium, as well as temperature changes due to photo-ionization, metal cooling, and Compton cooling.
 A reduced speed of light approximation (RSLA) is used for computational efficiency, with an effective speed of $\tilde{c} = 0.2\,c$.
 Photons are discretized into energy bins defined at thresholds: $[13.6, 24.6, 54.4, \infty)\,\text{eV}$.
 Each cell in the simulation tracks the comoving photon number density and flux for each bin, with the luminosity sourced by star particles based on the age and metallicity (although mixed transport coefficients use a 2\,Myr, $0.25\,\Zsun$ stellar population), computed using the Binary Population and Spectral Synthesis models \citep[BPASS;][]{Eldridge2017,Stanway2018}, assuming a Chabrier IMF \citep{Chabrier2003}.
 An additional birth cloud escape fraction parameter, $f_\text{esc}^\text{cloud} = 0.37$, is added to mimic the absorption of LyC photons happening below the resolution scale of the simulation, tuned to reproduces a realistic late-reionization history.

 The \thesan simulations have a box size of $L_\text{box} = 95.5\,\text{cMpc}$, assuming cosmological parameters from \citet{Planck2016} with $h = 0.6774$, $\Omega_m = 0.3089$, $\Omega_\Lambda = 0.6911$, and $\Omega_b = 0.0486$.
 The flagship high-resolution simulation, \thesanone, contains $2100^3$ dark matter and (initial) gas particles for resolutions of $m_\text{DM} = 3.12 \times 10^6\,\Msun$ and $m_\text{gas} = 5.82 \times 10^5\,\Msun$, respectively, effectively resolving atomic cooling haloes by at least $50$ particles run down to $z = 5.5$.
 This allows for a self-consistent exploration of how ionized bubbles evolve around galaxies in response to their emission of ionizing radiation.
 We also analyze alternative physics runs with eight times lower mass resolution (discussed when relevant).
-Our study complements others from the \thesan simulations, including emission line intensity mapping \citep{Kannan2022b}, the impact of reionization on low-mass galaxies \citep{Borrow2023}, constraining galaxy populations \citep{Kannan2023}, ionizing escape fractions \citep{Yeh2023}, alternative dark matter models \citep{Shen2024a}, galaxy sizes \citep{Shen2024b}, galaxy--IGM connections \citep{Garaldi2024a, Garaldi2024b, Kakiichi2025}, and reionization of the Local Group \citep{Zhao2025}, as well as those from the corresponding zoom-in simulations \citep[\textsc{thesan-zoom};][]{Kannan2025} including high-$z$ galaxy evolution \citep{McClymont2025} and star formation efficiencies \citep{Shen2025}.
+The scientific scope of the \thesan simulations spans from the physics of ionizing sources to large-scale IGM observables.
+Prior work has already established the role of ionizing escape fractions \citep{Yeh2023} and local environments \citep{Zhao2025} on reionization and explored in detail the evolution of individual high-$z$ galaxies \citep[][in \textsc{thesan-zoom}]{Kannan2025}.
+Within this context, our results offer a new perspective on galactic Ly$\alpha$ emission as a probe of ionized bubbles, synergizing with existing studies of how high-$z$ galaxy properties impact and track the state of the surrounding IGM \citep{Garaldi2024a, Garaldi2024b, Kakiichi2025} and complementary bubble size probes like emission line intensity mapping \citep{Kannan2022b, Almualla2025}.